ScottW514/terraform-provider-datapower/docs/resources/aaa_jwt_generator.md

 - `audience` (List of String) The audience, "aud", claim identifies the recipients that the JWT is intended for.
 The maximum length of the Audience claim is 256 characters.
   - CLI Alias: `aud`
   - Required When: `additional_claims`=`aud`
+  - Not Valid When: attribute is not conditionally required
 - `custom_claims` (String) The GatewayScript or XSLT file is processed to specify the custom claim.
 The GatewayScript or XSLT file must be stored in the <tt>local:</tt> or <tt>store:</tt> directory.
   - CLI Alias: `custom-claims`
   - Required When: `additional_claims`=`custom`
+  - Not Valid When: attribute is not conditionally required
 - `dependency_actions` (Attributes List) Actions to take on other resources when operations are performed on this resource. (see [below for nested schema](#nestedatt--dependency_actions))
 - `duration` (Number) The validity period identifies the expiration time, "exp" claim.
 Enter a value in the range 1 - 31622400.
 The default value is 3600.
   - CLI Alias: `duration`